RetroDECK/ES-DE/INSTALL.md

 ## Building on macOS

 EmulationStation for macOS is built using Clang/LLVM which is the default compiler for this operating system.
 It's pretty straightforward to build software on this OS.
-Although it's a bizarre Unix variant with a very strange window manager, it is still a proper system with good tools.
 The main deficiency is that there is no native package manager, but as there are several third party package managers available, this can be partly compensated for.
 The use of one of them, `Homebrew`, is detailed below.

 As for code editing, I use [VSCode](https://code.visualstudio.com).
 I suppose Xcode could be used instead but I have no experience with this tool and no interest in it as I want to use the same tools for all the operating systems that I develop on.